Johann Durand

-Johann Durand (born 17 June 1981, in Évian-les-Bains) is a French football player who plays as a goalkeeper for French club Evian in Ligue 2.
+Johann Durand (born 17 June 1981) is a French former football player who plays as a goalkeeper.

 He began his career with Swiss club Servette and joined Evian in 2000 when the club was known as FC Gaillard.
 Durand is the club's all-time leader in appearances having made over 200 since Gaillard merged with FC Ville-la-Grand in 2003 to form the current club.